The 45th Infantry Division in Korea

 After World War II, the 45th returned to its National Guard classification.
 This time it was headquartered in Oklahoma only.
 With the outbreak of conflict between North Korea and South Korea in 1950, the prestigious Thunderbirds were called overseas once again.
 The 45th were one of only two National Guard divisions deployed to Korea.
 The division served in the Yonchon-Chorwon area, Old Baldy, Pork Chop Hill, Heartbreak Ridge, and Luke's Castle areas of then Korea.
 Many men were sent home by 1952 but soldiers from the 45th remained in Korea until the end of the war in 1953.
 In all, the 45th Division saw 429 days in battle, participating in four campaigns.
 The 45th Infantry Division was officially disbanded in 1963, ten years later.

-Some men from the 45th at a makeshift church sermon in Korea (image courtesy of Korean War Educator).
+Men from the 45th at a makeshift church sermon in Korea (image courtesy of Korean War Educator).

 Charles George (image courtesy of the Charles George VA Medical Center).